ayersdecker/Bookstore.FinalProject-API/README.md

 * Patron management
 * Payment processing with PayPal
 * Filtering system for book search
-* Image storage with cloud data storage providers such as AWS s3 bucket, Azure blob, etc.
+* Image storage with cloud data storage provider Azure
 * Documentation for the API with API documentation, endpoints, and parameters

 > ## Requirements